Fluffy Kefir Taratushki (Fried Dough Twists)

 Step 3:

-The egg should also be at room temperature.
-Wash it with a special food soap, dry it with a towel or napkin and break it into a bowl with kefir.
-Add sugar, salt, vegetable oil and whisk with a fork or whisk until smooth.
-Adding salt enhances the taste.
+The egg should be at room temperature too.
+Wash it with a food-safe wash, dry it with a towel, and crack it into the bowl with the kefir.
+Add the sugar, salt, and vegetable oil and whisk with a fork or whisk until smooth.
+The salt brings out the flavor.

 Step 4: